-- Acute Dystonic reaction: a common and distressing complication of certain anti-emetic and antipsychotic medications.
+Acute Dystonic reaction: a common and distressing complication of certain anti-emetic and antipsychotic medications.
 Acute Dystonic Reactions are characterized by involuntary contractions of the muscles of the extremities, face, neck, tongue, abdomen, pelvis, or larynx that lead to abnormal movements or postures.

-If suspected, contact Medical Control for possible Benadryl administration order. - The left Thigh is the preferred administration site for IM Epinephrine.
+If suspected, contact Medical Control for possible Benadryl administration order.